droglenc/droglenc.github.io/capstones/index.md

 layout: page
 title: Students Do Science!
 ---
 Research opportunities for students interested in fisheries are available at Northland College.
 These opportunities allow a student to work closely with a professor or personnel from a local resource agency and to develop research skills in preparation for graduate school or future employment.
-Finished projects may result in publication in professional journals or an agency completion report.
-If you are interested in conducting independent research related to fisheries, then contact [Dr. Derek Ogle](mailto:dogle@northland.edu) or Dr. Andrew Goyke during (preferably) your Sophomore or Junior year.
+Projects may result in publication in professional journals or an agency completion report.
+If you are interested in conducting independent research related to fisheries, then contact [Dr. Derek Ogle](mailto:dogle@northland.edu) or Dr. Matthew Cooper during (preferably) your sophomore or junior year.

 ## Current Students [supervisor and partners shown in brackets]

+----

+## Past Students

+### 2019
-* **Joshua Lyons**, Modeling growth from tag-recapture data using hierarchical models.
+* **Joshua Lyons**, Precision metrics summarized from 20+ years of fish age estimation studies.
 Poster / Paper [Ogle]
 * **Will Otte**, Age and growth of Deepwater Sculpin.
-Poster / Paper [Ogle; [USGS-Ashland](http://www.glsc.usgs.gov/_files/factsheets/Stations%202002-4%20LSBS.pdf)]
+[Paper](Otte_DWS.pdf) [Ogle; [USGS-Ashland](http://www.glsc.usgs.gov/_files/factsheets/Stations%202002-4%20LSBS.pdf)]

-----

-## Past Students

 ### 2018
 * [**Logan Sikora**](Sikora_HonorsDay.jpg), Gamefish locations in relation to depth, bottom hardness, and macrophyte biovolume in Sanford Lake, Wisconsin -- [Poster](Sikora_FinalPoster.pdf) / [Paper](Sikora_CapstoneLS_Final.pdf) [Ogle/WiDNR-Escanaba Lake Research Station]